oracle-livelabs/multicloud/helidon-mp/create-native-image/create-native-image.md

     > You can see the application startup time is 145 milliseconds, which is almost 35 times faster.

-2. Stop the *myproject* application by entering `Ctrl + C` in the terminal where the "./target/myproject" command is running.
+2. *Stop the **myproject** application by entering `Ctrl + C` in the terminal where the "./target/myproject" command is running*.
+IT IS VERY IMPORTANT, OTHERWISE YOU WILL FACE ISSUES IN THE LAB LATER.